devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon Kinesis Data Streams

 - In an IoT scenario you can group the requests from API Gateway by streaming the data into an Amazon Kinesis data stream and processing the data in batches using a lambda function.
+- The amount of data per shard is 1 MB/s.

 ### AWS Lake Formation